 The project consultant stated that an important aspect to note is the bigger size of the houses in terms of designs and layouts.

 “Major positives based on the designs and the costs of the homes [are the fact that] the bedrooms, kitchens and bathrooms are bigger, and owners will be paying less.
 So it is quite a lot of positives and to see the actual work now progressing, I think it really raises the interest of people who have been waiting so long, and it also raises their confidence in the government in terms of delivery,” he said.
 “The way the construction is being done, having supervisors on site at all times, ensures quality and durability on the construction.”

 The housing initiative kicked off on March 01, 2017, with a groundbreaking at Cunningham Heights.
 The style of the new homes will remain the same as previous NHC homes.
 However, the significant difference is in the size.
 The dimensions have increased from 780 square feet to 862 square feet.
 The bedroom sizes have increased from 12×9 to 12×14.
 The bathroom sizes have also increased from 40 square feet to 56 square feet.
+It has not been said if the use of something similar to Milwaukee Concrete Trough Sinks has been used for the design of these bathrooms to add something extra to the interior of the home, but hopefully, the overall design will appeal to the homeowners that will be moving in.
 The houses will be painted and tiled, and kitchen cupboards and other features will be installed.